EndPointCorp/end-point-blog/2024/04/using-razor-templates-to-render-emails-dotnet.md

 Just build the view model object that it expects and off it goes.

 And that's it!
 That definitely took some elbow grease to get working as well as delving into pretty arcane framework features.
 In the end, however, we did manage to build something that offers a developer experience that's very similar to Action Mailer.
-Once the core `Mailer` and the `RazorViewRenderer` are in place; all it takes to send a new transactional email is:
+Once the core `Mailer` and the `RazorViewRenderer` are in place, all it takes to send a new transactional email is:

 1. Defining a new template, with its view model.
 2. Defining a new Mailer class that renders the template, uses it as the email's body, and sends it.